microsoft/typespec/.chronus/changes/fix-stop-respecting-vscode-space-config-2024-6-31-22-23-57.md

   - "@typespec/compiler"
 ---

-IDE: Stop respecting VSCode space/tabs config for extension formatter
+IDE: Formatting command will use prettier config if provided over the editor's configuration.